VivianDee/TechProsNG-Qualification-Tasks/database_optimization_strategy.md

 **Action:**
 - Start with a performance check.
-- Analyze query execution time, using query analyzers, and take note of slow queries which can be optimized for better performance and efficient resource utilization.
+- Analyze query execution time and take note of slow queries which can be optimized for better performance and efficient resource utilization.
 A database performance analyzer can be used here.
 - Test the database load under different scenarios and conditions using a load generator or stress tester.
 Check how the database works at peak load and normal load.
 - Identify database dependencies which could be slowing down or causing latency in the database.